FairpoolDEX/contracts/Market-Crash-Protection.md

 * Liquidity providers can change the protection price.
 * The actual price of protection will be determined by market forces.
 If the traders are expecting a market crash, they will buy protection at a relatively higher price (compared to a situation where they are not expecting a market crash).

-### Super-Yield
+### Collateral

-Super-Yield is extra money earned by liquidity providers in addition to [premium](#premium).
+Collateral is money deposited by liquidity providers into MCP that is used to pay the [trader](#trader) if he decides to use the protection.

-Liquidity providers can earn Super-Yield by forwarding the funds from [MCP contract](#market-crash-protection-contract) to [Yearn yVault](#yearn-yvault).
-They can withdraw the funds back to MCP contract anytime.
-Alternatively, the MCP contract will withdraw from Yearn automatically when the [traders](#trader) decide to sell the [base token](#base-token), and the contract needs the [quote token](#quote-token) to pay the traders.
+Collateral is calculated as [guaranteed amount](#guaranteed-amount) multiplied by [guaranteed price](#guaranteed-price).

 Notes:

-* Developer sets the yVault address at the contract deploy time.
+* Liquidity providers can set any protection price.
-* Liquidity providers keep 100% of the yield.
+* Liquidity providers can change the protection price.
+* The actual price of protection will be determined by market forces.
+If the traders are expecting a market crash, they will buy protection at a relatively higher price (compared to a situation where they are not expecting a market crash).

 ### Base token